 Your first time aboard on any type of boat is likely to give you those infamous shaky sea legs.
 To avoid this, be sure to familiarize yourself with the boat and what it does.
 Adapt to being aboard by taking it easy at first, resting, and relaxing whenever necessary.
 You’ll get used to it in no time!

-Checklist to Combat Seasickness
+The must-have checklist to Combat Seasickness

 Being sick on holiday is absolutely no fun at all.
 To combat this fear that most first time sailors have, do the following…